 To address these questions, this paper develops a tractable heterogeneous agent framework in the tradition of the Blanchard (1985)-Yaari (1965) perpetual youth model, where households face a probabilistic end to their lives and new cohorts enter the economy each period.
-The consumer side builds on Galí (2021) and Bonchi & Nisticò (2024), introducing an additional layer of heterogeneity: in each period, households also face a constant probability of permanently losing access to the labour and financial markets thus, becoming inactive.
-At the start of the period, households work, consume, save, and exit the economy upon death.
+The consumer side builds on Galí (2021) and Bonchi & Nisticò (2024), introducing an additional layer of heterogeneity: in each period, households also face a constant probability of permanently losing access to the labour and financial markets thus, becoming inactive2.
+At the start of the period, households learn their status before making consumption and saving decisions.
+Active households work, consume, save, and exit the economy upon death.
 Inactive households, by contrast, rely solely on government transfers for consumption.
-This builds on Bonchi & Nisticò (2024), who characterize
+This builds on Bonchi & Nisticò (2024), who characterize inactive households as "rule-of-thumbers" or "hand-to-mouth" (HtM) agents.
+By excluding them from the labour market, the model generates a parametrised "participation margin", consistent with empirical evidence.
+This is relevant because constrained consumers-those at the bottom of the wealth distribution-are both more reliant on transfers and more likely to exit the labour market due to structural economic changes.